► Cleaning your car cuts risk of catching Covid-19

 ► Can you remember all the places you touched?

-Public transport has proven to be a veritable petridish of peril, particular for London's committed commuters, but the car's a risky space too.
-From your friends and family, to the workshop and MOT centre, who has touched your car in the past month - or since you last cleaned it?
+Public transport has proven to be a veritable petridish of peril, particular for London’s committed commuters, but cars can be risky spaces too.
+From your friends and family, to the workshop and MOT centre, who has touched your car in the past few days?

-Chances are, though, unless you're a key worker you've got a bit of time on your hands.
-What better time to give your car a bit of a spruce up?
+Chances are, unless you’re a key worker, you’re likely to be undertaking your normal employment duties from home, so you could have a bit of time on your hands.
+What better time to give your car a disinfecting clean?

 Further reading: coronavirus and the car world

-Top tip: now's a great chance to make sure all the drain holes are clear if you're not likely to be using the car much.
-Autumn's leaves and winter's damp can leave some revolting gunk in there, so check clear water runs out under the car.
-Prod your air conditioning drain too - it'll make for a musty awakening if it's blocked.
+Top tip: now’s a great chance to make sure all the drain holes are clear if you’re not likely to be using the car much.
+Previous autumns’ leaves and winters’ damp can leave some revolting gunk in there, so check clear water runs out under the car.
+Prod your air conditioning drain too – it’ll make for a musty awakening if it’s blocked.

 If you don’t have some already, grab some easy to apply car polish and microfibre cloths.
 If you do have some – you know what to do!